JGLgamedev/TextRPG/README.md

 The aim is to represent a typical RPG turn-based battle system, in a console application.

-It showcases several C++ features : inheritance, dynamic memory allocation/deallocation , vectors, reading user input
+It showcases several C++ features : inheritance, dynamic memory allocation/deallocation , vectors, reading user input.

 You will find below design documents used for the production of this project.
 ## Project flowcart